asaadmansour/Basket/README.md

 │── .gitignore       # Excludes node_modules and API keys
 │── README.md        # Documentation
 ```

+## Live Demo
+Check out the live version of the website: [Basket on Netlify](https://basket-asaad.netlify.app)

 ## How to Test the Website

 ### Log in with Fake Store API Users